IBM/CSLiS/README.md

 The LiS software resides outside the kernel source tree.
 It runs as a loadable module.

-Latest update has correction to Linux 6 Kernel support to support SuSE SLES 15 SP6 and Ubuntu 24.04 LTS distrobutions.
-Check date by "grep -1 lis_date /usr/src/CSLiS-711/head/version.c" and check date is at least 09 Sep.
-2024.
+Latest update has correction to Linux 6.8.0 Kernel support to support Ubuntu 24.04 LTS.
+The SNA node would hand on restart of the node on Ubuntu 24.04 LTS distrobutions.
+Fix was made and the updates applied December 02, 2024.
+Check date by "grep -1 lis_date /usr/src/CSLiS-711/head/version.c" and check date is at least 02 Dec 2024.

 Jeff L Smith
 <jefsmith@us.ibm.com>